TrueOsiris/docker-vrising/README.md

 Edit `ServerHostSettings.json` if you wan't to change the ports,name,descriptions etc.

 - *Set `"ListOnMasterServer"` to **true** in `ServerHostSettings.json` so the server will show up on server list ingame*.
-- *Don't forget to portforward on you'r router*.

 | Exposed Container port | Type | Default |
 | ---------------------- | ---- | ------- |